software-students-fall2024/software-engineering-fall-2024-2-web-app-web-app-exercise/README.md

 ## Steps necessary to run the software

-1. Configure .env file and make sure there is a running MongoDB database within a docker container (no username, password)
+1. Configure .env file
-2. Install requirements
+2. Install requirements and virtual environment (optional)
 3. In the commandline, within project folder, type the command:
     >python app.py <br>
     OR <br>